Context in React

 Context.Provider

-Context provider react is a component that serves to provide context to its child components.
+Context provider React is a component that serves to provide context to its child components.
 It serves as the React context API's primary component.
-The data that will be shared with the child components are submitted as a value prop to the provider component.
+The data that will be shared with the child components is submitted as a value prop to the provider component.
 Any sort of data, including a string, an object, or an array, can be the value prop.

-Here is a simple example using context provider react:
+Here is a simple example using the context provider React:

 import React, { createContext } from 'react';